 By mid-late November, we hope to have bottles in the store from all 10 appellations so that you can do your own Beaujolais Cru tasting.
 Check back here as we add bottles.

 For decades, Beaujolais Nouveau marketing has dominated what people hear about the region.
 This is a style of light red wine made from the first pressings of the earliest Gamay grapes; made only in celebration of the harvest, it’s not intended to be expertly vinified or aged.
-As a fleeting symbol of a season these wines are often two-dimensional and fruity, meant to be drunk young and in quantity without too much thought put into the producing or enjoying of them.
+As a fleeting symbol of a season these wines are often meant to be drunk young and in quantity without too much thought.
 That’s not to say they aren’t tasty and well-made, they’re just intended for a particular kind of merriment, which coincidentally often syncs up with our American holiday of Thanksgiving!
 A bottle of slightly chilled Nouveau makes an excellent pair with Turkey, or can get the all-day snacking off to a good start anyway.

 The grape and the region, as some of you may already know, offer so much more to explore though!
 And, while you shouldn't overlook Beaujolais and Beaujolais Villages for great everyday drinking Gamays, we’re going to focus on the soil-specific, distinct wines that come from the Gamay grapes grown in the other 10 Cru AOCs of the Beaujolais region.
 (Lingo breakdown: Cru is a French term used to distinguish a group of vineyards for their exceptional quality; AOC=Appellation of Controlled Origin, is the system in place to monitor and certify the historic quality of these special sites).

 Without further adieu, let us introduce you to the 10 Cru Appellations of Beaujolais!